welloncn/qodo-cover/README.md

 ## News and Updates
+### 2025-06-15
+> **⚠️ This repository is no longer maintained.
+Please fork it if you wish to continue development or use it in your own projects.**

 ### 2024-12-04:
 New mode - [Run Qodo Cover Pro in your GitHub CI workflow](https://github.com/qodo-ai/qodo-ci).
 Currently in preview and available for free for a limited time for Python projects, leveraging your own LLM API key from your favorite LLM provider.
 It's a practical way to improve code quality and reliability.
 For more details, reach out to the [Qodo team](https://www.qodo.ai/book-a-demo).